MIXING COLOR LIGHT

 These types of screens are made up of rows and rows of red, green and blue stripes.
 From normal viewing distances, the stripes are usually not noticeable.
 The human eye causes these stripes that make up a screen image appear to blend together.
 Since they blend together in this way, the stripes act just as if they are mixing the colors of light together.

-The changing intensity of each stripe segment allows for all the colors and shades of a digital image or a television movie to be displayed on the viewing screen.
-But if we were to view a screen image with a powerful magnifying glass, we would see the ever changing pixels of red, green and blue that make up the moving image.
+The changing intensity of each stripe segment allows for all the colors and shades of a digital image or a television scene to be displayed on the viewing screen.
+If we view a screen image with a powerful magnifying glass, we would see the ever changing brightness of red, green and blue pixels that make up the moving image.
 Illustration of the red green and blue elements of a TV monitor

 These technologies use the red blue and green primary colors of light.
 What is interesting is that there is a relationship between the three primary colors of light and the three primary colors of paints, inks, dyes and other colorants.
 Since this website is about both additive and subtractive color mixing, the following chart shows this relationship.